phd20/phd20.github.io/src/content/blog/4-ways-to-improve-initiative-dnd.md

 Initiative in Dungeons & Dragons 5th Edition can put a real damper on the excitement of starting combat.
 Everyone needs to roll.
 Then comes the imperfect algorithm of humans sorting themselves.
 While far from broken, it’s certainly an inconvenience for most tables that aren’t using a virtual tabletop to handle it.
 Let’s look at 4 ways to improve initiative in 5E.

-## Static Initiative
+## Passive Initiative
-Use static initiative scores.
+Use passive initiative scores.
 Everyone’s initiative for the combat is simply 10 plus their initiative bonus.
-If someone has advantage on their initiative roll, add 5 to their static score.
+If someone has advantage on their initiative roll, add 5 to their passive score.
 This results in no time spent rolling.
 But it will result in more ties.
-Let players resolve ties with each other the start of the campaign (or anytime their initiative bonuses change).
+Let players resolve ties with each other at the start of the campaign (or anytime their initiative bonuses change).
 Deciding ties *after* combat starts sort of works against the intent of these initiative alternatives.
 Depending on the tone of your game, have ties between player characters and monsters always favor either the PCs or the monsters.

 ## Side Initiative
 Side initiative means everyone on one “side” of the combat goes first, followed by everyone on the other side.
 So all PCs first, then monsters.
 Or vice versa.
 Have one die rolled for each side and the higher result goes first.
 This reduces the rolling and simplifies the sorting.
 Each side can decide the order of its’ combatants.
 This a great method for groups that want to be a bit more tactical in combat.

-## Static Side Initiative
+## Passive Side Initiative
-A simple tweak to side initiative gives us static side initiative.
-Look at all static initiative scores for each side.
+A simple tweak to side initiative gives us passive side initiative.
+Look at all passive initiative scores for each side.
 The side that has the character with the highest score goes first.
-Resolve a tie between sides the same way as static initiative (mentioned above).
-Within each side, use static scores to determine the order.
+Resolve a tie between sides the same way as passive initiative (mentioned above).
+Within each side, use passive scores to determine the order.

 ## Heroic Initiative
 My favorite is what I like to call **Heroic Initiative**.
-It uses static side initiative but the PCs always go first, with one exception—legendary creatures.
+It uses passive side initiative but the PCs always go first, with one exception—legendary creatures.
 This accomplishes a few things:
 - No time spent rolling
 - PCs quickly learn their initiative order
 - It puts the excitement and momentum of starting combat squarely on the PCs and they can **act immediately**.